cisnlp/Glot500/README.md

 bash evaluate_retrieval_tatoeba.sh
 ```

+Specify `DATA_DIR` with the directory for Sentence Retrieval Tatoeba dataset, `OUTPUT_DIR` with the directory for saving the fine-tuned models and evaluation results.

 For Sentence Retrieval Bible evaluation, go to 'evaluation/retrieval' and run:

 ```
 bash evaluate_retrieval_bible.sh
 ```

+Specify `DATA_DIR` with the directory for Sentence Retrieval Bible dataset, `OUTPUT_DIR` with the directory for saving the fine-tuned models and evaluation results.

 #### Round-Trip Alignment